krishpatel1077/kpatel_research_project_atlanta_crime_stats/README.md

 file types of .csv show the numerical data in tabular format

-file types of .pdf show the source of the numerical data
+file types of .pdf (Directory titled Atlanta CSV) show the source of the numerical data